-Prerequisites: LS 300 (may be taken concurrently) and concurrent enrollment in one hour of Learning Skills Lab.
 Course Advisories: SCC minimum English and math standards and concurrent enrollment in a non-Learning Skills course.
 Students learn to be more successful in other college courses by using computer access tools.
 Designed especially for the student with cognitive disabilities, it offers a variety of problem-solving solutions that include fundamental processing routines, academic skills solutions and productivity solutions.
 The student may choose one of these as an area of interest.
-This is an open entry/open exit course.
+This is a credit/no-credit only course.
 May be repeated to a maximum of 6 units, including initial enrollment.
-One hour lecture, one hour lab, and one hour weekly by arrangement.
+One hour lecture, one hour activity, and one hour lab.